The Godson (film)

-The Godson is a 1998 crime comedy film directed by Bob Hoge, starring Rodney Dangerfield, Kevin McDonald and Dom DeLuise.
+The Godson is a 1998 American crime comedy film directed by Bob Hoge and starring Rodney Dangerfield, Kevin McDonald and Dom DeLuise.
 The film is a parody of The Godfather film series and Scarface, as well as other gangster films that were popular in the 1970s, 1980s, and 1990s.

+Plot

+The head of the Calzone mob family sends his son to "Mafia University."
+The head of a rival crime family sees this as an opportunity to bring the Calzones to their knees.